xattr/xattr3/README.txt

+WARNING: This repo is deprecated. https://github.com/xattr/xattr now supports Python 2.6+ and Python 3.3+ as of v0.7.2.

 xattr is a Python wrapper for Darwin's extended filesystem attributes

 Extended attributes extend the basic attributes of files and directories